Financial Aid Application Steps

 To complete the FAFSA, you will need to have an active account at studentaid.gov (also known as an FSA ID).
 Not only will this account allow you to complete the FAFSA, but you'll also use this account to finalize various loan documents during your time at UChicago Law and review your federal student aid history and dashboard.
 If you do not have an active StudentAid.gov account, you should create an account as soon as possible.

 If you are married and your spouse does not yet have an active account, they will also need to create an account.
-A new feature starting with the 2024-2025 FAFSA is that spouses will be considered "contributors" to your FAFSA and will separately contribute their information to your FAFSA using their own StudentAid.gov account.
+A new feature with the redesigned FAFSA is that spouses will be considered "contributors" to your FAFSA and will separately contribute their information to your FAFSA using their own StudentAid.gov account.

 Once your account is confirmed, submit your FAFSA